The Bentley Library invites faculty to: Creating Static Links to ProQuest, EBSCOHost & JSTOR Articles

 Database of the Month provides a very brief introduction to an important research database, highlighting key features of the database that you should know about.
 If you would like more information about this database (or any of the library’s databases) please Ask a Librarian.
 If you would like a demonstration of this database for a class, please contact Adam Williams, Research Instruction Coordinator at firstname.lastname@example.org.

-8:00 a.m. – 6:00 p.m.
+10:00 a.m. to 6:00 p.m.

 Filed Under: audiobooks, books & popular reading, downloadable books, DVDs

-Visit the library’s New Acquisitions web page to view the 346 new books, DVDs, audiobooks and OverDrive downloadable books added to the library’s collection in July.
+The library’s New Acquisitions lists for September have been posted.
+Take a look at the books, movies, TV shows, audiobooks and OverDrive downloadable books that were added to library’s collection last month.
 The lists can be browsed by subject or format.
 If you find something you’d like to borrow, use your Bentley email address and password to log-in and place a request/hold.